intel/cluster-management-toolkit/docs/Development.md

 If you add or modify Ansible playbooks you should use:

 ```
-make validate_playbooks (currently reports many issues; these will be fixed where possible)
+make validate_playbooks (should not report any issues)
 ```

 ### Testing Documentation